by Susan Flantzer © Unofficial Royalty 2016

 Richard, Duke of Gloucester was informed by an unknown clergyman, probably Robert Stillington, the Bishop of Bath and Wells, that Edward IV’s marriage was invalid because he had previously contracted to marry Lady Eleanor Butler, who was living when the marriage to Elizabeth took place.
 This made Edward IV and Elizabeth’s children illegitimate and upheld Richard’s claim to the throne.
 The citizens of London drew up a petition asking Richard to assume the throne, which he agreed to on June 26, 1483.
 On July 6, 1483, Richard and his wife Anne Neville were crowned in Westminster Abbey.
 The Titulus Regius, enacted by Parliament in 1484 officially declared Edward IV’s children illegitimate.

 Edward and his brother Richard were seen less and less until the end of the summer of 1483 when they disappeared from public view altogether.
 Their fate is unknown and remains one of history’s greatest mysteries.
-There are a number of theories, and the most plausible lay blame on King Richard III (the former Duke of Gloucester), Henry Stafford, 2nd Duke of Buckingham, or King Henry VII.
+There are several theories, and the most plausible lay blame on King Richard III (the former Duke of Gloucester), Henry Stafford, 2nd Duke of Buckingham, or King Henry VII.

 On August 22, 1485, Henry Tudor defeated King Richard III at the Battle of Bosworth Field and became King Henry VII, the first Tudor king of England.
 Elizabeth of York and Henry VII married on January 18, 1486, at the Palace of Westminster.
 Henry VII had Parliament repeal Titulus Regius, the act that declared King Edward IV’s marriage invalid and his children illegitimate, thereby legitimizing his wife.
 The Tudor Rose, a combination of the Red Rose of Lancaster and the White Rose of York, symbolized the new House of Tudor.